survivejs/webpack-book/manuscript/building_with_webpack/01_enabling_sourcemaps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

 W> If you are using any `UglifyJsPlugin` and want sourcemaps, you need to enable `sourceMap: true` for the plugin.
-Otherwise the result won't be what you might expect!
+Otherwise, the result won't be what you might expect.

 ## SourceMapDevToolPlugin